-Results The two dominant fish species in German surface waters perch (Perca fluviatilis L.) and roach (Rutilus rutilus L.) differ considerably regarding their suitability for biomonitoring.
-Even in pristine habitats, perch show several variants of sex differentiation in terms of (i) the time of first sexual maturation, (ii) the course of seasonal gonadal recrudescence, (iii) the occurrence of heterologous germ cells (testes ova).
-A statistically significant elevated proportion of males were observed in fish obtained from a TBT-contaminated marina and suppression of gonadal ripening was observed in females caught in a sewage contaminated brook.
+Department of Ecology, Zoological Institute, University of Mainz, P.O.
+Box 3980, 55099 Mainz, Germany maturation, (2) the course of seasonal gonadal recrudescence, and (3) the occurrence of heterologous germ cells (testes ova).
+A statistically significant elevated proportion of males were observed in fish obtained from a TBT-contaminated marina and suppression of gonadal ripening was observed in females caught in a sewage-contaminated brook.
 Both effects appear to be due to chemical contamination.
-The only 'natural' alteration of sex differentiation in roach was related to parasitization with Ligula intestinalis (Eucestoda, Pseudophyllidea).
-Other deviations from the normal pattern of sex differentiation were (i) suppression of ovarian ripening and (ii) asynchronic seasonal gonadal recrudescence.
+The only "natural" alteration of sex differentiation in roach was related to parasitization with Ligula intestinalis (Eucestoda, Pseudophyllidea).
+Other deviations from the normal pattern of sex differentiation were (1) suppression of ovarian ripening and (2) asynchronic seasonal gonadal recrudescence.
 These are strong indicators of an anthropogenically induced impact on reproductive health.
-Feminization phenomena were observed at neither the individual nor the population level.
+Feminization phenomena were not observed at either the individual or the population level.